Key takeaways

 Withdrawal from team activities

-Some quietly quitting employees will withdraw from team activities or work-related social interactions.
+Some quietly quitting employees withdraw from team activities or work-related social interactions.
 This withdrawal may be due to feeling disconnected from colleagues or leadership and deliberately distancing themselves from their workplace environment.

 What to look for: